durrantm/a01012020/README.md

 This is a code only request, not for a pairing session.

-I'm paying more than my previous becuase I need tests.
+I'm paying more than my previous becuase I want good tests.

-Your biggest challenge may be in avoiding the infinite calls and API blocking while testing so be careful.
+Your biggest challenge may be in avoiding the infinite calls and API blocking issue while testing so be careful!
 The good news is that the API is public and no keys are needed so I don't need to give you any.